markpmlim/FisheyeToEquiRectangular/README.md

 The fragment shader *FishEyeFragmentShader2.glsl* is a variation of *FishEyeFragmentShader1.glsl*.
 The fisheye's image resolution is not used in the projection.

 To get the 2:1 equirectangular output without artifacts, run the demo with the fragment shader *FishEyeFragmentShader3.glsl*.
-Instead of projecting the single fisheye image to the entire 2:1 equirectangular region, we map it to the central part of the latter.
+Instead of projecting the circular fisheye image to the entire 2:1 equirectangular region, we map it to the central part of the latter.
 It is not necessary to set texture wrap to GL_CLAMP_TO_BORDER.

 ![](ExpectedOutput3.png)